Recognition of same-sex unions in Vietnam: Background

 Attempts to hold unofficial same-sex marriages in the late 1990s were met with mixed reactions from the government.
 A male couple held a ceremony in Ho Chi Minh City in 1997.
-One official stated, "It should be publicly condemned."
-However, the police said that there was no legal framework under which the two men could be charged.
+The wedding party took place in a hotel with about 100 guests.
+One official said "it should be publicly condemned", but the police said there was no legal framework under which the two men could be charged.
 Another attempt in 1998 by a lesbian couple in the province of Vĩnh Long, however, was officially sanctioned.
-The Ministry of Justice intervened and ordered the annulment of the union, stating it was "illegal and runs counter to the morals and traditional customs of the Vietnamese nation."
+The Ministry of Justice later intervened and ordered the annulment of the union, stating it was "illegal and runs counter to the morals and traditional customs of the Vietnamese nation".
 A law was passed three months later officially banning same-sex unions in Vietnam.

-Previous laws against all forms of cohabitation were repealed under a new marriage law approved by the National Assembly in 2000.
+Previous laws against all forms of cohabitation were repealed by a new marriage law approved by the National Assembly in 2000, though provisions forbidding the recognition of same-sex unions were retained in the law.
+Despite this, several other same-sex couples attempted to get married over the years, occasionally in public ceremonies.
+A lesbian wedding took place in Cà Mau in 2012, and another lesbian couple were married in Trà Vinh on 16 June 2014.
+On 28 July 2014, British nationals Yein Kai Yee and Sutpreedee Chinithigun were married at the British embassy in Hanoi, in what the media described as the "first same-sex marriage in Vietnam".
+The marriage was performed under British law and is not legally recognised in Vietnam.